cs0320-f25/typescript-csv-alyssaf16/README.md

     Source: Me

     My initial ideas were mostly related to making the parser easier to use, such as better error messages if the file format is errored, ignoring blank lines, and turning rows into objects when there are headers.
 The LLM added a couple ideas, such as handling quotes so that names with commas are not split, and converting types instead of leaving everything as strings.
-We both thought of type conversation, but I was thinking of it more as validation while the LLM suggested doing it right away.
-It gave different responses when I asked about edge cases and improvements as the edge cases felt more specific while improvements were general.
+The LLM gave different responses when I asked about edge cases and improvements as the edge cases felt more specific while improvements were general.
 I liked the LLMs suggestions on how to approach parsing fields with punctuation.

 ### Design Choices